neto2000/Chess-Website/README.md

    - [ ] implement checkmate and game over
     - [ ] Gameover if no figure is able to move

+   - [ ] implement written tests to test complicated movement (in Debug.svelte)

    - [ ] create Game Full Screen
    - [ ] create Gameover Screen